 He graduated from Sequoyah High School in Cherokee County, Georgia in 1991.

-Major Michael Gobble, Headquarters Bureau
+Captain Michael Gobble, Community Resources Division

-Major Michael Gobble commands the Headquarters Bureau.
-He is responsible for the administration of the Community Resources, Court Services and Detention Divisions.
-Major Gobble is a twenty-eight year law enforcement veteran.
+Captain Michael Gobble commands the Community Resources Division.
+Captain Gobble is a thirty year law enforcement veteran.
 His career began in 1992 with the Copperhill, Tennessee Police Department.
 Michael Gobble joined the Gilmer County Sheriff's Office as a patrol deputy in 1997.

-During his career with our agency, Major Gobble has served as a patrol deputy, patrol watch commander and commander of the warrants division.
+During his career with our agency, Captain Gobble has served as a patrol deputy, patrol watch commander and commander of the warrants division.
 He was promoted to captain in January 2013 and assumed command of the newly created Community Resources Division.

-In May, 2014, Michael Gobble assumed additional duties as the commander of the Court Services Division.
-On April 4, 2016, he was promoted to major and assumed command of the newly created Headquarters Bureau.
-In addition to commanding the Headquarters Bureau, Major Gobble coordinates the C.H.A.M.P.S program which is taught to Gilmer County fifth grade students.
+In addition to commanding the Community Resources Division, Captain Gobble coordinates the C.H.A.M.P.S program which is taught to Gilmer County fifth grade students.
 He is a certified C.H.A.M.P.S. instructor and actively teaches in the program.
-Major Gobble is a certified ATV safety instructor and a certified car safety seat technician.
-Major Gobble is a founding member of the Gilmer County Sheriff's Office SWAT team.
+Captain Gobble is a certified ATV safety instructor and a certified car safety seat technician.

+Captain Gobble is a founding member of the Gilmer County Sheriff's Office SWAT team.
 He has completed the Georgia State Law Enforcement Professional Management program and holds all three levels of law enforcement supervision training.

-Major Gobble was awarded the Gilmer County Sheriff's Office Combat Award for his actions during an armed suspect incident in 2007.
-During his career, Major Gobble has completed over 2,100 hours of advanced and in-service training.
-Major Gobble is a United States Army veteran serving from 1989 to 1992 with the 25th Infantry Division and the Tennessee National Guard as an infantryman and cavalry scout.
-DIVISION COMMANDERS Captain Frank Copeland, Communications Division and Office of Professional Standards
+Captain Gobble was awarded the Gilmer County Sheriff's Office Combat Award for his actions during an armed suspect incident in 2007.

+During his career, Captain Gobble has completed over 2,100 hours of advanced and in-service training.

+Captain Gobble is a United States Army veteran serving from 1989 to 1992 with the 25th Infantry Division and the Tennessee National Guard as an infantryman and cavalry scout.

+DIVISION COMMANDERS

+Captain Frank Copeland, Communications Division and Office of Professional Standards

 Captain Frank Copeland is the commander of the Communications/Addressing Division and the Office of Professional Standards.
 He is responsible for managing the daily operations of the 911 center and conducting inquiries and investigations into allegations of serious misconduct by any Gilmer County Sheriff's Office employee.

-Captain Copeland also serves as the public information officer for the Sheriff's Office and is the agency's Crisis Negotiation Team Leader.
-Captain Copeland is a twenty-two year veteran law enforcement officer, beginning his career in Moultrie, Georgia in 1998.
+Captain Copeland also serves as the sheriff's public information officer for the Sheriff's Office and is the agency's Crisis Negotiation Team Leader.

+Captain Copeland is a twenty-four year veteran law enforcement officer, beginning his career in Moultrie, Georgia in 1998.
 He also served with the Woodstock and Holly Springs, Georgia Police Departments before joining the Gilmer County Sheriff's Office in 2005.

 During his law enforcement career, Captain Copeland has served in such varied positions as a patrol officer, detective, uniform division commander, administrative division commander and he also served as the interim Chief of Police in Holly Springs, Georgia.

 Since joining our agency, Captain Copeland has served as a patrol deputy, court deputy, detective, internal affairs investigator, public information officer, and division commander.

-Captain Copeland serves as the commander of the Human Resources, Sexual Offender and Background Investigations and Certification Units.
+Captain Copeland serves as the commander of the Human Resources, Sexual Offender and Background Investigations, and Certification Units.
+Frank Copeland is also a certified Computer Voice Stress Analysis Operator.

 Captain Copeland is a member of the National Internal Affairs Investigators Association.
 He is also a State of Georgia Law Enforcement Certification Assessor and Certification Manager.
-Captain Copeland is certified as an Accreditation Manager by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) Captain Copeland is a graduate of the State of Georgia's Law Enforcement Professional Management Program.
+Captain Copeland is certified as an Accreditation Manager by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA)

+Captain Copeland is a graduate of the State of Georgia's Law Enforcement Professional Management Program.
 During his career, Captain Copeland has completed over 1,900 hours of advanced and in-service training.

 Captain Howard Ensley, Court Services Division